Sairam3210/BankManagementSystem/README.md

 **Java 8 | Spring Boot | ReactJS | MySQL DB**

-The **Bank Management System** is a comprehensive web-based application designed to streamline essential banking operations for small to medium-sized financial organizations.
-This platform serves as a digital backbone for managing customer accounts, ensuring secure transactions, and maintaining accurate financial records.

-The primary goal of this project is to bridge existing gaps in electronic banking management by providing a user-friendly, fast, and efficient interface for both administrators and customers.
+The **Bank Management System** is a comprehensive web-based application designed to streamline essential banking operations , The primary goal of this project is to bridge existing gaps in electronic banking management by providing a user-friendly, fast, and efficient interface for both administrators and customers.
 The system simplifies complex tasks such as account registration, fund transfers, and balance inquiries into intuitive, step-by-step operations.

 ---